-This year's edition will be dedicated to “SciCity – Science in the City”.
+This year's edition was dedicated to “SciCity – Science in the City”.
 The topic aims to respond to the main concerns of urban communities related to the global changes planned for the coming decades, highlighting the relevance of science to ensure the quality of life in cities of the future and the preservation of cultural heritage as an essential factor for sustainability.

 The scent of science - Biomolecular Engineering Lab

 We can distinguish the good from the bad fruit and guess what the dinner is only through the smell, but there are many other odors that we will never recognize.
 Did you know that bacteria have odor?
 And it is possible to detect illnesses by only using the sense of smell?

 Electronic noses are devices that can smell the ordinary odors, sometimes scents that we cannot detect.
 E-noses can be created to smell the freshness of food or detect pollutants in the air.
 In the Biomolecular Engineering Lab at FCT-NOVA/UCIBIO we are developing an electronic nose with the objective of helping doctors to quickly diagnose bacterial infections.
 This e-nose has sensors based on materials that are easily found in nature, such as gelatin, and in electronic devices, such as liquid crystals.

 Enzymes in action - Microbial Stress Lab

 Enzymes are proteins that accelerate the rate of chemical reactions, that is, they are catalysts.
 In each cell there are several enzymes that are involved in processes as distinct as cell division or the obtaining of energy.
 In order to study its function and structure we have to isolate them (purification).
 We will isolate, and identify the enzyme catalase, and check the action of a protease (that hydrolyses other proteins - proteolysis) on various fruits.